pchiorean/Indentz/docs/README.md

 #### **`FitTo*.jsx`**

 These scripts reframe the selected objects to the target area specified in the script name (page/spread or their margins, bleed or visible area).
-Example for running **`FitToPageBleed.jsx`** (⇧F11) on selected frames:
+For example, running **`FitToPageBleed.jsx`** (⇧F11) on these two frames will expand the yellow one and shrink the red frame to the page bleed:

 ![Example](img/fit.png)

 The refitting is done by:

-- **Shrinking** the edges that hang outside the specified area.
+- **Shrinking** the edges that hang outside the specified area;

-  Rectangular frames and straight lines are simply reframed; rotated objects, ovals, groups etc., are first inserted into a clipping frame.

 - **Extending** the edges that touch or are very close to the trigger zone[^4] (either target or visible area).

+**Note:** Rectangular frames and straight lines are simply reframed; rotated objects, ovals, groups etc., are first inserted into a clipping frame.
 Only clipped objects, straight frames and lines are extended.
 Frames with an embedded object are only extended to the limits of that object.

 Variants with the suffix **`Forced`** simply reframe the objects to the target area.